Eating for your Gut Health

 Most all “seed oils” are mostly Omega-6 fats, while necessary in only extremely small amounts they can contribute to general inflammation and other health issues.

-• Fermented foods: sauerkraut, yogurt, raw apple cider vinegar.
+- Fermented foods: sauerkraut, yogurt, raw apple cider vinegar.

 When foods are fermented, their sugars are broken down by yeast or bacteria.
 When we eat them we consume millions or billions of live microbes called probiotics!

-• Snacks, sugar alternatives, spices and herbs: 85% or more cacao dark chocolate, allulose sweetener, stevia with inulin sweetener, nutritional yeast and Iodized salt.
-I use many other spices and herbs see the Yes and No Foods” Keto list.
+- Snacks, sugar alternatives, spices, herbs and electrolytes: 85% or more cacao dark chocolate, allulose sweetener, stevia with inulin sweetener, nutritional yeast

 Cocoa dark chocolate is full of antioxidants, flavonoids and prebiotic fiber for the gut.
 This makes a great snack too!